JamesTurnerGit/CV/README.md

 * Puzzle solving
 * Self-challenging

+***
 ## <a name="experience">Experience</a>
 ### LexisNexis-Enterprise Solutions
 #### Software Engineer Apr 2018 — present
-Developed a PWA app hosted on a .net webserver, running off a service-fabric backend that integrated with dynamics 365 via Odata and synchronises across multiple devices
+Developed a PWA app hosted on a .net webserver, running off a service-fabric backend that integrated with dynamics 365 via Odata that synchronises across multiple devices.

 #### QA engineer Oct 2017 — Apr 2018
-using selenium, gerkin and C#, I worked on the testing project for the main product.
+using selenium, gerkin and C#, I worked on the testing project for the main product, renovating and refatoring large sections and improving performance and ease of use while driving upskilling for the QA team.

-I've written several of the frameworks that it used from scratch, including one that was able to do frontend and interaction testing on powerbi
+wrote several frameworks from scratch, including a piece that was able to do frontend and interaction testing on powerbi, and one that was able to parse report outputs in a convienent way.

 ### NM group 2012-2016